Harlloh/mobile_match_mate/SYSTEM_SPECIFICATION.md

 - Batch Expo messages in groups of 100.
 - Use a partial due-alert index.
 - Delete old alerts instead of retaining an unlimited notification history.
+- Proxy all interactive match requests through an authenticated Edge Function so the provider key is not shipped in the app.
+- Share one match cache per date across all users and league selections.
+- Poll from the frontend only while an observed match is live.

 ### Known trade-offs

 - Five-minute polling is simple and affordable but is not exact to the second.
+- Live matches refresh at one-minute intervals.
+This is timely enough for the product while leaving room beneath the provider's 10-request-per-minute limit.
+- Several simultaneous requests immediately after cache expiry could each miss before one finishes updating the cache.
+A database-backed refresh lock can be introduced later if real traffic produces a cache stampede.
 - One `match_alerts` row represents delivery for all of a user's devices.
 If one device accepts a notification and another fails, the alert is considered sent to avoid duplicating it on the successful device.
 Per-device guaranteed delivery would require a separate delivery table.
 - Expo accepting a push ticket does not guarantee that the device displayed it.
 Push receipts should be processed for stronger delivery monitoring and invalid-token cleanup.
 - Automatic conflict-ignore protects manual settings but also means a later provider schedule change will not update an existing automatic alert.
 A conditional server-side upsert would be needed to update automatic alerts while still protecting manual ones.